steppingstonelabs/rest-client-session/README.md

 2. Your account has admin access to run `sudo`
 3. Have node and npm installed.
 We recommend that you use [Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating) (nvm) to do this
 4. Have JSON Server installed with `npm i -g json-server`
 5. Know what your default shell environment is by running `echo $SHELL` in your terminal.
+It will likely be bash (/bin/sh) or zsh (/bin/zsh).

 ## Overview